tchoo-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

 In this lab, you will:

 * Set up a Fleet using the Java Management Service user interface
-* Create and configure an install key for installing Management Agents on your host machine

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
+* You are using an Oracle Linux image on your Managed Instance for this workshop.

 ## Task 1: Set Up Java Management Service Fleet